Skip to Content

 The most critical mechanism in Shardy is verifying untrusted computation through algorithmic consensus in state_machine.ts and consensus.ts.

-4.1 State Machine Deduplication
+4.1 State Machine Verification

 4.2 Congruency and Slashing